Charles Ernest Hosking Jr.: Biography

 Born on May 12, 1924, in Ramsey, New Jersey, Hosking left high school to join the Canadian Army in 1941 when he was 16 years old and was discharged one month later for being underage.
 With his grandfathers permission, he joined the U.S. Coast Guard at the age of 17.
 After serving beach patrol duties he was discharged from the Coast Guard because of a heart condition in December 1942.
 Still wanting to serve and with the assistance of his congressman he was inducted into the Army on May 1, 1943.
-During World War II, Hosking served first with the 69th Infantry Division, then with the 509th Parachute Infantry Battalion.
+During World War II, Hosking served first with the 69th Infantry Division, then with the 509th Parachute Infantry Battalion serving in Italy, France and the Battle of the Bulge, where he would be Wounded.
 He served in Vietnam as a sergeant first class in Company A of the 5th Special Forces Group (Airborne), 1st Special Forces Regiment.
 On March 21, 1967, he was working as an advisor to a Civilian Irregular Defense Group battalion in Đôn Luân district, Phuoc Long Province, when a Viet Cong sniper was captured.
 As Hosking prepared to transport the prisoner to base camp, the man grabbed a hand grenade from Hosking's belt, armed it, and ran towards the 4-man company command group.
 Hosking tackled the prisoner and held him to the ground, using the prisoner's body and his own to shield others from the grenade blast.
 Both he and the Viet Cong prisoner were killed in the ensuing explosion.
 Hosking was posthumously promoted to master sergeant and awarded the Medal of Honor for this action.